 Just after Matrix plants the claymore mines, he is seen shooting a knife into a guard's stomach.
 The knife he used is a Russian Ballistic knife that uses a spring to launch the knife blade out of the handle.

 Matrix's raid on the complex at the end of the film was shot on a beach in San Simeon, California, near William Randolph Hearst Castle.
-Originally, the scene was to be shot at Palace Verdes in California, but two days before shooting, the coast guard pulled the permits.
+Originally, the scene was to be shot on Palos Verdes Peninsula in California, but two days before shooting, the US Coast Guard pulled the permits.